adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 # Navigation Sample Bot

-A sample that shows how to add conversation navigation to a bot that allow users to easily discover and access (or navigate to) the features and capabilities of your bot.
+A sample that shows how to add conversation navigation to a bot to allow users to easily discover and access (or navigate to) the features and capabilities of your bot.

-**TBD**

 ### Prerequisites